Advancing sustainability standards

 To manage the size and cost of the smoke evacuation system, we undertook smoke and egress modeling exercises.
 This allowed a performance-based approach to the design and reduced the size of the fans while maintaining the open and interconnected feel of the plan.

-Our team worked with the university to achieve LEED v 4.0 Platinum using a campus-wide approach to energy management.
+Our team worked with the university to target LEED v 4.0 Gold certification using a campus-wide approach to energy management.
 The plant had been upgraded, meaning it was highly efficient at producing steam and chilled water.
 This was incorporated into the LEED strategy through the energy modeling process.

 Further enhancing the building’s energy efficiency, we optimized the facade window-to-wall ratio while maintaining access to daylight.
 The skylight and light-wells allow daylight to penetrate deep into the building, reducing the need for artificial lighting.
 The atrium uses radiant underfloor heating to maintain comfort, while creating a communal gathering space full of daylight.